kubedb/docs/docs/guides/mysql/clustering/group_replication_single_primary.md

 +----+-------+-------+-------+

 # read from secondary-1
-$ kubectl exec -it -n demo my-group-0 -- mysql -u root --password=dlNiQpjULZvEqo3B --host=my-group-1.my-group-gvr.demo -e "SELECT * FROM playground.equipment;"
+$ kubectl exec -it -n demo my-group-0 -c mysql -- mysql -u root --password=dlNiQpjULZvEqo3B --host=my-group-1.my-group-gvr.demo -e "SELECT * FROM playground.equipment;"
 mysql: [Warning] Using a password on the command line interface can be insecure.
 +----+-------+-------+-------+
 | id | type  | quant | color |